C.G. Jung – Family Constellation

 potato tuber tuber

-family a lot of people five people
+family many people five people

-stranger (alien, unfamiliar) traveler travelers
+stranger (foreign, unknown) traveler travelers

-Brother dear to me Expensive
+brother dear to me dear

-kiss mother mother
+to kiss mother mother

 burn severe pain painful